Transport in Penang: Rail transport

 The first tramlines in George Town were established in the 1880s, connecting Weld Quay to Ayer Itam and Waterfall roads.
 The original tramline operated on a single-metre gauge and spanned a distance of 7.5 miles, using both steam trams and horse-drawn carriages.
 However, the tram service faced challenges, including irregular frequencies, which hindered its ability to compete with cheaper rickshaws.
 Electric trams replaced horse-drawn and steam trams by 1906, and remained in service until 1936.

 In Seberang Perai, a railway was built by 1899, connecting Bukit Mertajam and Perai.
 By 1902, this railway was integrated with Perak's rail network via Nibong Tebal, before being extended northward into Kedah.
 The line ultimately became part of the West Coast line, which traverses the length of western Peninsular Malaysia.
 The railway is currently operated by Keretapi Tanah Melayu (KTM).

 Interstate railway

 The Butterworth railway station is the primary terminal for northwestern Malaysia.
-Apart from regular KTM services, Butterworth is one of the main stops of the Eastern and Oriental Express service between Bangkok and Singapore.
+Apart from regular KTM services, Butterworth is one of the main stops of the Eastern & Oriental Express between Bangkok and Singapore.
 Other KTM stations within Seberang Perai include Tasek Gelugor, Bukit Tengah, Bukit Mertajam, Simpang Ampat and Nibong Tebal.